thelifemgmt/Ferret/README.md

 ---

 By default, all these components are included and compiled into the your project CSS.
 If you know your project won't be needing a certain component, or you plan to use your own markup for a particular component, it is very easy to remove the unnecessary code from Ferret.
-In the <i>ferret.less</i> or <i>ferret.scss</i> file inside the <i>less/</i> or <i>sass/</i> folder you will find all included components.
+In the <i>ferret.less</i> or <i>ferret.scss</i> file inside the <i>less/</i> or <i>Sass/</i> folder you will find all included components.
 All you need to do is remove (or comment out) the related imported files.
-Once that is done, recompile your LESS or SASS ferret file, and your good to go.
+Once that is done, recompile your LESS or Sass ferret file, and your good to go.